PanderMusubi/afvalophaaldata/README.md

 * Your calendar will be downloaded, but nothing will happen next.
 * Your calendar will be imported once, but updates will not take place.

-Again, do not click on a calender link, only copy the link as text!
+Again, do not click on a calendar link, only copy the link as text!

 ### 3.1 Install calendar software